POETSII/tinsel/README.md

   ------------------- | ------- | -----------
   `LogThreadsPerCore` |       4 | Number of hardware threads per core `LogInstrsPerCore`  |      11 | Size of each instruction memory
+  `SharedInstrMem`    |    True | Is each instruction memory shared by 2 cores?
   `LogCoresPerFPU`    |       2 | Number of cores sharing a floating-point unit

 ## 3. Tinsel Cache